| Kyocera Finecam SL400R

 SL400R's lithium-ion battery pooped out after only 246 shots,

+half with flash.
 Image quality, even with the upgraded

 4-megapixel sensor, has not been Kyocera's strong suit.
 Our test